top of page

 Rebecca’s goal as a Storytime preschool teacher is to bring her love of storytelling and visual art to life for the children.
 She also hopes to help create a calm and inviting environment full of learning opportunities, where children feel safe and valued.

-Molly graduated from the University of Vermont in 2019 with a degree in Geography, and Critical Race and Ethnic Studies.
-Her focus was on Human Geography and the relationship between people and place.
-At The Schoolhouse, she brings this expertise to the field when exploring the forest with students.
-She strives to help students create building blocks for a lifetime of active and thoughtful engagement with natural spaces.
+Molly graduated from the University of Vermont in 2019 with a degree in Human Geography and Critical Race and Ethnic Studies.
+Her studies focused on the relationship between people and place - she brings this expertise and her curiosity to the field when exploring the land with young children.
+She strives to help each child create building blocks for a lifetime of active and thoughtful engagement with natural spaces.
+Molly's goal is to partner with children, rather than fill a role as an instructor.
+In this meaningful partnership, she encourages each child to follow their path of curiosity and engagement.

-When Molly isn't at The Schoolhouse, she is coaching a youth rock climbing team at MetroRock.
+When Molly isn't at The Schoolhouse, you'll find her rock climbing in the woods with her partner and dog or coaching the youth Rock Climbing Team at MetroRock.
 As a coach, she creates spaces for youth climbers to develop a relationship with the sport that is deeper than a recreational activity.
-Molly loves to rock climb and challenge her body and mind!

 Elementary